patricksilva1/Spring-Microservices/README.md

 ![Microservices](https://raw.githubusercontent.com/patricksilva1/Spring-Microservices/perf/architecture/Microservices.png)

 ## How to Run and Details:
-> You always need to start the Eureka-server first and then the Zuul-server.
-Because eureka is our Discovery Service.
+> You always need to start the config-server first, then Eureka-server and then the api-gateway.
+Because eureka is our discovery service and the configuration server is our server that will provide us with the ports

 #### Discovery Service
+> Name: Eureka-server;
+>
-> Name: Eureka-server, Port:Running in 9010
+> Running at Port: 9010

 #### Gateway Service
-> Name: Api-Gateway, Port:Running in 9092
+> Name: Api-Gateway;

-#### Microservices
+>
+>  Running at Port: 9011

+## Microservices:
 > MS1 = MS-People-Controller
+>
+> server.port = 0 (Eureka will decide the port)

+> MS2 = MS-Animals-Controller
+>
+> server.port = 0 (Eureka will decide the port)

 #### How to search

+for example:

-> localhost:9092/ms-people-controller/api/people/status
+> localhost:9011/ms-people-controller/api/people/status